 16 Black bead with white and blue or red dots.
 Norse (but probably also plausible for much of Northern Europe), c600 – 1000 AD.
 Johan Callmer examined many variations on this pattern in his book on Scandinavian trade beads.

 17 Red bead with black and yellow herringbone.
 Anglo-Saxon, 500AD – 1100AD.
 These represent Anglo-Saxon glassworkers’ attempt to copy the more technically complex versions of this pattern seen on the Continent.
 One was found at Sutton Hoo.
 Imitation Traffic Light (Brugmann), Guido type 8xviiib.
-I have an article about this bead’s story.
+I love these beads for their sneaky attempt at industrial espionage – check out my article about this bead’s story.

 18 Blue bead with white dot and red in center.
 Anglo-Saxon, 410 – 800 AD.
 This is Guido’s type 6xiii, found in Cambridgeshire, Kent, Hampshire, Norfolk and Suffolk (Guido 1999, 273 and pl.
 5).
 Also based on artifact # LIN-300AC3 (Portable Antiquities Scheme, UK).